 Support a variety of encoding formats, including (but not limited to) both SOAP 1.1 [SOAP 1.1] and SOAP 1.2 [SOAP 1.2] Envelopes.

-2.2 Delivery Modes
+2.2 The Delivery Element

-While the general pattern of asynchronous, event-based messages is extremely common, different applications often require different notification delivery mechanisms.
-For instance, in some cases a simple asynchronous message is optimal, while other situations may work better if the event consumer can poll for notification in order to control the flow and timing of message arrival.
-Some consumers will require notifications to be wrapped in a standard "event" SOAP envelope, while others will prefer messages to be delivered unwrapped.
-Some consumers may require notifications to be delivered reliably, while others may be willing to accept best-effort event delivery.
+While the general pattern of asynchronous, event-based messages is extremely common, different applications often require different notification delivery patterns.
+For instance, in some cases a simple asynchronous message is optimal, while other situations may work better if the event consumer can poll for notifications in order to control the flow and timing of message arrival.
+Some consumers may require a combination of several requirements.

-In order to support this broad variety of event delivery requirements, this specification introduces an abstraction called a Delivery Mode and an abstraction called Delivery Format.
-These concepts are used as an extension points, so that event sources and event consumers may freely create new delivery mechanisms that are tailored to their specific requirements.
-This specification provides a minimal amount of support for delivery mode and format negotiation by allowing an event source to provide a list of supported delivery modes and formats in response to a subscription request specifying a delivery mode or format it does not support.
+In order to support this broad variety of event delivery requirements, this specification introduces the Delivery element.
+This element can be used as an extension point to define rules for the conveyance of notifications from an event source to an event sink.
+Two extension elements are equivalent if and only if they have the same root QName.

+This specification provides a minimal amount of support for delivery negotiation by allowing an event source to provide a list of supported delivery extensions in response to a subscription request specifying a delivery extension it does not support.
+Note: We still need to resolve fault behavior associated with unsupported subscribe extensions.
-When the Delivery Format feature is engaged the formatting of the going events occurs after any filtering.
-This ensures that regardless of what type of formatting might occur, the same Filter dialect/expression can be used to subset the event stream.

-This specification defines a single delivery mode, Push Mode, which is simple asynchronous messaging.
+2.3 Notification Formats

-This specification specifies two delivery formats: wrapped and unwrapped.
+This specification specifies two notification formats: wrapped and unwrapped.
 Use of wrapped format indicates that notification messages should be contained in a wrapper element.
 Use of unwrapped format indicates that notification messages are not wrapped.

+When notification formatting is engaged the formatting of the out-going events occurs after any filtering.
+This ensures that regardless of what type of formatting might occur, the same Filter dialect/expression can be used to subset the event stream.

-2.3 Subscription Managers
+2.4 Subscription Managers

 In some scenarios the event source itself manages the subscriptions it has created.
 In other scenarios, for example a geographically distributed publish-and-subscribe system, it may be useful to delegate the management of a subscription to another Web service.
 To support this flexibility, the response to a subscription request to an event source will include the EPR of a service that the subscriber may interact with to manage this subscription.
 This EPR should be the target for future requests to renew or cancel the subscription.
 It may address the same Web service (Address and ReferenceParameters) as the event source itself, or it may address some other Web service to which the event source has delegated management of this subscription; however, the full subscription manager EPR (Address and Reference Parameters) must be unique for each subscription.